 As you may know, there is no right of appeal against HMRC refusal to exercise discretion to accept a late claim.
-It is open to the company, if they believe there are grounds to challenge the decision, to apply to the High Court for judicial review."
+It is open to the company, if they believe there are grounds to challenge the decision, to apply to the High Court for judicial review.'

-- 41. Mr Jefferies' advice does not expressly refer to tax avoidance.
-The judge held that tax avoidance informed HMRC's decision but was not the driving force behind it (judgment, paragraph 127).
-This leads to a question about the meaning of "the avoidance of tax" in the final paragraph 12 of SP 5/01, with which I deal below (paragraphs 100 to 109). - 42.
-On 28 April 2010, Mr King wrote to Cohen Arnold stating that, having by then received the advice from Head Office, HMRC refused both late claims. - 43.
-Daejan's letter before action of 7 June 2010 asked HMRC for the reasons for its refusal.
-HMRC obliged by sending a copy of Mr Jefferies' advice. - 44.
-The appellants submit that Mr Jefferies' advice left out of account two important matters relevant to the decision to extend time, and that it would have been open to HMRC to allow the extension of time on the basis of those matters.
-Those matters were: (1) Daejan had made a claim in time; and (2) HMRC officials were aware of the mistake, and, contrary to expectation, they had failed to let the taxpayer know of mistakes which they had spotted. - 45.
-If HMRC's decision stands, losses of £2.031m for 2005 and £1.644m for 2006 will have become stranded and no longer be available for offset against the Daejan group's profits.
+[41] Mr Jefferies' advice does not expressly refer to tax avoidance.
+The judge held that tax avoidance informed HMRC's decision but was not the driving force behind it (judgment, para [127]).
+This leads to a question about the meaning of 'the avoidance of tax' in the final para 12 of SP 5/01, with which I deal below (paras [100] to [109]).

+[42] On 28 April 2010, Mr King wrote to Cohen Arnold stating that, having by then received the advice from Head Office, HMRC refused both late claims.

+[43] Daejan's letter before action of 7 June 2010 asked HMRC for the reasons for its refusal.
+HMRC obliged by sending a copy of Mr Jefferies' advice.

+[44] The appellants submit that Mr Jefferies' advice left out of account two important matters relevant to the decision to extend time, and that it would have been open to HMRC to allow the extension of time on the basis of those matters.
+Those matters were: (1) Daejan had made a claim in time; and (2) HMRC officials were aware of the mistake, and, contrary to expectation, they had failed to let the taxpayer know of mistakes which they had spotted.

+[45] If HMRC's decision stands, losses of £2.031m for 2005 and £1.644m for 2006 will have become stranded and no longer be available for offset against the Daejan group's profits.

-HMRC's CHARTER FOR THEIR CUSTOMERS, CODE OF PRACTICE 14 AND "THE VENERABLE PRINCIPLE"
+HMRC'S CHARTER FOR THEIR CUSTOMERS, CODE OF PRACTICE 14 AND 'THE $\ensuremath{\mathcal{g}}$ venerable principle'